KdotGhai/Module1_Assignment-Kickstarter/README.md

 ![Outcomes vs Goals](resources/Outcomes_vs_Goals.png)
 ## **Theater Outcomes by Launch Date**
-Let it be known this is a small representation of the over all data as there are many more categories, thier data and trends vary but still display distinguishable patterns over a period of time.
+Moving onto "Theater Outcomes by Launch Date," we'll be isolating a singular *Parent Category* to visualize whether projects that succeed in receiving funding fulfill the promise of production.
+The graph below shows us that initially, theater-based projects receiving positive support/funding have high success rates when meeting launch dates from January to May/June.
+However, it steadily descends each month afterward as we approach December.
+Also, despite there being cancellations it's marginally small and consistently stays that way over the span of time.
+Let it be known this is a small representation of the overall data as there are many more categories, their data and trends vary but still display distinguishable patterns over a period of time.
 ![Theater Outcomes by Launch Date](resources/Theater_Outcomes_vs_Launch.png)